adam-attayee/data-cleaning-with-python/README.md

 - **Data Transformation**: I illustrate how to restructure data to meet the requirements of specific analysis tasks.

 - **Documentation**: The project includes clear, step-by-step documentation and code comments to help you understand and replicate the data cleaning and formatting process.

-## Project Structure

-The project repository is organized as follows:

-- `data/`: This directory contains the sample dataset used in the project.
-You can replace it with your own data.

-- `notebook/`: This directory contains the Jupyter Notebook with the Python code for data cleaning and formatting.

-- `README.md`: This README file provides an overview of the project and instructions for usage.